-Sound Waves is fundamentally based on the explicit teaching of synthetic phonics and provides a whole-school word study program using the phonemic approach that develops reading and writing skills from Foundation through to the final primary school years.
+Sound Waves is fundamentally based on the explicit teaching of synthetic phonics and provides a whole-school word study program that develops reading and writing skills from Foundation through to the final primary school years.

 We have conducted case studies in schools across Australia who have implemented the Sound Waves program in their classrooms.
 Padstow Heights Public School teacher Kris Hull said she is seeing “significant improvement across all students of between 2 and 4 stanine levels” and that the Sound Waves series is positively affecting the way students learn to read and write.
 Read this case study in full.

-We are looking for more schools who use the Sound Waves program to be part of our case studies to help demonstrate how effective the phonemic approach is to reading and writing in the classroom.
+We are looking for more schools who use the Sound Waves program to be part of our case studies to help demonstrate how effective the synthetic phonic approach to teaching reading and writing is in the classroom.

 If you would like to participate, please don’t hesitate to contact us.
 We’d love to hear from you.